IgorMuzyka/Macro/README.md

 You can check the shortcuts in menubar.

-If you want to customize the shortcuts build the application yourself.
+If you want to customize the shortcuts clone the repo and customize whatever you want.